 For starters … New likely means a higher price and farther out

-Apples-to-apples in terms of the basics … ultimate total cost, nature of neighborhood, square feet, number of interior stories, number of bedrooms, number of parking spaces and major amenities, like a swim pool … the “rule-of-thumb” is that new costs 20% more than a comparable resale home that is of the same basic construction.
+Apples-to-apples in terms of the basics … ultimate total cost, nature of neighborhood, square feet, number of interior stories, number of bedrooms, number of parking spaces and major amenities, like a swim pool … the “rule-of-thumb” is that new costs 20% more than a comparable resale home that is closely comparable and of the same basic construction.